Week in Test: January 13, 2025

 Why?
 Automated tests improve the software development feedback loopLoop The Loop is PHP code used by WordPress to display posts.
 Using The Loop, WordPress processes each post to be displayed on the current page, and formats it according to how it matches specified criteria within The Loop tags.
 Any HTML or PHP code in the Loop will be processed on each post. https://codex.wordpress.org/The_Loop. for quality and backward compatibility.

-The following 6.5 tickets need testing those have patches:
+The following 6.7 tickets need testing those are having patches:

 Profile Badge Awards 🎉